[Last updated: 1 February 2026, unless otherwise noted]

 The company must certify to Borsa Italiana that its management control system complies with the above and, to do so, it avails itself of the verifications made by a chartered auditor, by an auditing firm or by another professional possessing adequate qualified and professional independent experience in the field of management control systems of listed companies.

 The issuer must approve a multi-annual business plan containing, amongst other things, (i) forecasts for the development of turnover and operating costs, (ii) amounts and purposes of investments and (iii) budget forecasts (including treasury forecasts).
 The business plan must be provided to the listing agent.
-For the purposes of the budget, the issuer is required to avail itself of the assistance of an auditing company, which must either (a) certify to the listing agent that the budget data relating to the current financial year and the first 6 months of the following financial year, if the documentation is completed after 15 September, have been determined by the issuer after careful and thorough examination of the economic and financial prospects of the issuer and its group, or (b) issue, with respect to the same data, a statement drawn up in accordance with the best international reference standards.
-The business plan does not have to be provided to Borsa Italiana.
+For budgeting purposes, the issuer shall avail itself of the assistance of an auditing company, which shall issue to the listing agent, with reference to budget data relating to the current financial year - as well as for the first 6 months of the subsequent financial year, if the documentation was completed after 15 September - appropriate attestation drawn up in accordance with the best international standards.
+The business plan does not need to be provided to Borsa Italiana, as it is not relevant for the purposes of Borsa Italiana’s assessment in connection with the admission to listing.

 The issuer must conduct a business capable of generating profits (i) directly or through its own subsidiaries, and (ii) with complete managerial autonomy.
 For this purpose, Borsa Italiana will check that there are no obstacles to the achievement of the issuer's financial goals.
 Where Borsa Italiana believes that there are potential obstacles to managerial autonomy, it will require that the investors are duly informed at the time of the admission to trading and, where necessary, on an ongoing basis.